PranavSriram18/genai_foundations/docs/series/moe.md

 <span class="term">Routing Metadata</span><br>
-Routing necessitates a lot of bookkeeping: top-k indices, permutation maps, and scatter/gather layouts to invert token dispatch for the backwards pass, plus auxiliary terms for load balancing.
+Routing necessitates a lot of bookkeeping: top-k indices, permutation maps, and scatter/gather layouts to invert token dispatch for the backward pass, plus auxiliary terms for load balancing.
-This is still $O(kT)$, but nontrivial overhead nonetheless.
+This is still $O(kT)$ per layer, but nontrivial overhead nonetheless.

 <span class="term">Comms Buffers</span><br>
-Under expert parallelism, tokens are packed into per-destination fixed-capacity send/recv buffers.
-Padding becomes significant under imbalanced loads, particularly early in training.
+Padding in send/recv buffers becomes significant under imbalanced loads and small per-expert batches, especially early in training; double buffering increases the peak footprint.

 <span class="term">Optimizer State</span><br>
-Algorithms like Muon and Adam require per-parameter additional state, which grows with $m$ rather than $k$.
+Algorithms like Muon and Adam require per-parameter additional state, which grows with $m$ rather than $k$, and is typically FP32 even if weights are reduced precision.
 The K2 paper notes, "*after reserving space for parameters, gradient buffers, and optimizer states, the remaining \[HBM\] is insufficient to hold the full MoE activations.*"

+<span class="term">Load Imbalance</span><br>
-In addition to total memory, load imbalances (especially early in training) can tip high-load GPUs over their individual limits, causing OOM crashes.
+In addition to *total* memory, load imbalances can tip high-load GPUs over their individual limits, causing OOM crashes.

-We'll see in Sections 6 and 7 how K2 and DV3 address memory and communication challenges via various techniques including reduced precision, activation recomputation, CPU offloading, novel pipeline schedules, caching, replication, and others.
+We'll see in Sections 5-8 how K2 and DV3 address memory and communication challenges via various techniques including dispersion bounding, novel pipeline schedules, replication, caching, reduced precision, activation recomputation, CPU offloading, and others.

 ---

-## 4. Modeling Challenges: Expert Specialization, Manifold Partitioning, and a Fishing Analogy
+## 4. Modeling Challenges: Expert Specialization, Manifold Partitioning, and a Fishing Analogy (Optional Section)
 Intuitively, a modeling design goal of MoE layers is for different experts to specialize to "cover" different parts of the input data manifold.
 A few potential failure modes include: